-We defined a discharge as a same-day stay if the discharge date for one inpatient stay was the same as the admission date of a second stay for the same patient (same as transfers), but there was no indication of a transfer by the discharge disposition or admission source.
+There are some records that meet only the first criterion.
+For this type of record, we defined them as same-day stays, that is, the discharge date for one inpatient stay was the same as the admission date of a second stay for the same patient, but there was no indication of a transfer by the discharge disposition or admission source.
 Same-day stays may or may not have involved different hospitals.
 Same-day stays may indicate that a patient was discharged too soon and then needed to be returned to the hospital on the same day.
 However, it was also possible that these were transfer records with an incorrect or missing discharge disposition and admission source.
+Therefore, we also collapsed the pairs of records representing same-day stays into a single "combined" record.
 A more detailed description of the methodology used to identify and combine transfer and same-day stays is provided in Appendix B.